 See the previous footnote.

-can also relate to time: Our wedding anniversary is
+can also relate to time: Our wedding anniversary is close to theirs

-adverb or an adjective, which is why it is much better to use the preposition "to" with nearer
+is an adverb or an adjective, which is why it is much better to use the preposition "to" with nearer

 My girl-friend is the one nearest to the door.